Conformal embeddings of $S^2\to\mathbb{R}^3$ with prescribed mean curvature: A variational approach

-The Dirac operator behaves very nicely under conformal changes in the following sense (see \cite{Hij86, Hit74}): \begin{Prop} Let $\ig_0$ and $\ig=f^2\ig_0$ be two conformal metrics on a Riemannian spin manifold $M$.
-Then, there exists an isomorphism of vector bundles $F:\, \mbs(M,\ig_0)\to \mbs(M,\ig)$ which is a fiberwise isometry such that
+The Dirac operator behaves very nicely under conformal changes in the following sense, which was already known to Hitchin \cite{Hit74} and which was worked out in detail in \cite{Hij86}: \begin{Prop} Let $\ig_0$ and $\ig=f^2\ig_0$ be two conformal metrics on a Riemannian spin manifold $M$.
+Then, there exists an isomorphism of vector bundles $\iota:\, \mbs(M,\ig_0)\to \mbs(M,\ig)$ which is a fiberwise isometry such that

 where $\mbs(M,\ig_0)$ and $\mbs(M,\ig)$ are spinor bundles on $M$ with respect to the metrics $\ig_0$ and $\ig$, respectively, and $D_{\ig_0}$ and $D_\ig$ are the associated Dirac operators. \end{Prop}